rcapobianco/rcapobianco.github.io/notes.md

       </div>

       <div class="note-abs">
-        Reflections on pendulums, often taken as the simplest physical system, but still a remarkably rich dynamical system with nonlinear behavior, phase–space structure, and exact solutions.
+        Reflections on the pendulum, often introduced as the simplest mechanical system, yet rich in nonlinear dynamics and integrability.

+        We explore the simple, double, and spherical pendula through analytic results and numerical experiments.
       </div>

     </div>